Dún Laoghaire

 The station has a café outlet, ticket office and ticket vending machines.

 * 45A (Ballywaltrim bus) serving Sallynoggin and Ballybrack.
+Once a day 45B via Shanganagh Park (Mon - Sat only)

 * 45A (Ballywaltrim bus) serving Sallynoggin and Ballybrack.
+Once a day 45B via Shanganagh Park (Mon - Sat only)

-Dún Laoghaire - Holyhead ferry route: in February, 2015 Stena Line announced that their longstanding route between Dún Laoghaire and Holyhead would not resume in 2015 and was being permanently discontinued.
-The last sailings operated in September 2014.
-Expressions of interest are being sought by the Dún Laoghaire Harbour Company for a replacement service.
+In February, 2015 Stena Line announced that their longstanding route between Dún Laoghaire and Holyhead would not resume in 2015 and was being permanently discontinued.
+The last sailing operated on 9th September, 2014.
+Expressions of interest were sought by the Dún Laoghaire Harbour Company for a replacement service however no service materialised.
+The former ferry terminal is just across the road from the railway station's rear entry/exit.